lakers07/Sales-Analysis-Linear-Regression/README.md

 Clone or fork this repository for your own sales analysis projects.
 Follow the Jupyter Notebooks to learn linear regression and sales analysis.
-Use the provided dataset or replace it with your own data.

 [sourav thapa ] - Project creator and maintainer.